-Don't send any receipts, accounts or other paperwork with your tax return, unless we ask for them.
+Do not send any receipts, accounts or other paperwork or correspondence with your tax return, unless we ask for them.
 If you do, it will take longer to deal with your tax return and will delay any repayment.

 How to fill in your tax return